Untitled, 2022

 Participating artists: Nicole Storm (Creative Growth, USA), Monica Valentine (Creative Growth, USA), Alan Faulds (Artlink, UK), Mawuena Kattah (Intoart, UK), Mattias Johansson (Inuti, Sweden) & David Cheung (Malmö, Sweden).

 Monica Valentine’s primary artistic practice takes the form of iridescent tactile sculptures tightly packed with small beads and sequins.
-The process of creating the sculptures, which Valentine has worked with for over 10 years, is rhythmic, assured and mindful.
-Valentine is blind and wears prosthetic eyes, having lost her sight in early childhood.
+The process of creating the sculptures, which Valentine has worked with for most of her life, is rhythmic, assured and mindful.
+Valentine has been blind since birth and wears prosthetic eyes.
 She has a great interest in colour and relates to colour through her other senses.
 Valentine likes the colour red the most and often describes her ability to feel “warm” red objects and “freezing” green objects.

 Monica Valentine was born in 1955 in San Mateo, California.
 She has exhibited at venues including Shibuya Koen-dori Gallery in Tokyo, Nina Johnson Gallery in Miami and SFO Museum in San Francisco, and participated in art fairs in New York, Osaka and Tokyo.
 Valentine has worked at Creative Growth in Oakland, California since 2012.

 For Nicole Storm, the creative process is a way of archiving, documenting, processing, and communicating.
 Newspaper, cardboard, letters, post – anything she can find, she draws on.
-Storm rarely sits still while she works; she walks around the studio with her papers adding layers of colourful details, taking the elevator up and down, participating in conversations and retreating to corners.
+Storm rarely sits still while she works; she moves around the studio with her papers adding layers of colourful details and textural notes, taking the elevator up and down, participating in conversations and retreating to corners.
 In recent years, Storm has developed a strong pedagogical aspect to her artistic practice, leading creative workshops for members of the public.

 Nicole Storm was born in 1967 in California.
 She has participated in many exhibitions and art fairs, including Frieze Art Fair.
 Her exhibition at White Columns in New York in 2021 was named one of the best gallery shows of 2021 by the New York Times.
 Storm has worked at Creative Growth in Oakland, California since 1995.